A guest article from one of our Coaching Partners, Marian Sample.

 What gives you a sense of satisfaction, purpose, or fulfilment?

 You can complete it on your own, or maybe discuss it with a friend.
-Once you’re finished, reflect on your answers, and decide what to do next.
+Once you’re finished, take some time to reflect on your answers.

 To begin the exercise, start by creating a list of 15-20 things you like to do with your time.
 Then, looking at each activity in turn, consider these questions…